TaitoUnited/full-stack-template/README.md

 ### Development branches

 Development is executed in dev and feature branches.
 Feature branches are useful for code reviews, cleaning up commit history and keeping unfinished work separate, but they are not mandatory for small projects.

 Note that most feature branches should be short-lived and located only on your local git repository.
+But do not keep your work local-only for a long time.
+For a long-lived branch you should either rebase-merge changes occasionally to dev branch, or push the feature branch to origin.

 > TIP: Use the `taito git feat` commands to manage your feature branches.